LouisJalouzot/louisjalouzot.github.io/content/Projects/Suffragists/Postprocessing.md

 Populate as many fields as possible from the location but don't provide the fields which are not applicable.
 When multiple cities appear in LOCATION, keep the smallest one.
 Your answer should have the JSON format specified in FORMAT.
-Required fields are "Year" and "City".
+All the fields are required but should have an empty string when not applicable.
 </INSTRUCTION>
 <FORMAT>
 {
     "Year": {
         "type": "string",
         "description": "Formatted year",
     },
     "Month": {
         "type": "string",
-        "description": "When applicable, formatted month",
+        "description": "Formatted month",
     },
     "Day": {
         "type": "string",
-        "description": "When applicable, formatted day",
+        "description": "Formatted day",
     },
     "FormattedTime": {
         "type": "string",
         "description": "24h formatted time",
     },
     "City": {
         "type": "string",
         "description": "Smallest city found in the raw data", },
     "Street": {
         "type": "string",
-		"description": "When applicable, name of the street for addresses", },
+        "description": "Name of the street for addresses", },
     "StreetNumber": {
         "type": "string",
-		"description": "When applicable, street number for complete addresses", },
+        "description": "Street number for complete addresses",
+    },
     "PublicPlace": {
         "type": "string",
-		"description": "When applicable, name of the public place", }
+        "description": "Applicable, name of the public place", },
 }
 </FORMAT>
 <DATE>
-Starting September 3, 1908, then weekly on Monday afternoons and Thursday evenings
+1909-03-13
 </DATE>
 <TIME>
-Monday afternoons and Thursday evenings
+2 to 5 o'clock
 </TIME>
 <LOCATION>
-Birmingham, Physical Training College, Erdington
+London, 24, Stafford Place Studios, Buckingham Palace Gate
 </LOCATION>
 ```
 ### Structured output